2020PB/police-brutality/reports/California.md

 The chants of "don't shoot" are very clear, and at around 0:20, the police opens fire on the peaceful protestors, scattering them.

+pb-id: ca-losangeles-10

 **Links**

 * https://twitter.com/MatthewSantoro/status/1266916709304201216

 ### Police officer puts his knee on a protesters neck, is pulled off | May 31st

 A police officer has his knee on a woman's neck, who already had 3 police officers on her.
 A different officer had to pull him away.

+pb-id: ca-losangeles-11

 **Links**